Home » Skin » Dry

 What sets it apart from other humectants is its ability to calm and soothe the skin.
 That’s why panthenol is majorly formulated in soothing products or barrier-repairing products.

+So these are the most hydrating ingredients you can use for your skin.
 As you can see, most of these hydrating ingredients are naturally occurring.
 So essentially, skincare products that aim to mimic your skin’s natural moisturizing factors make the best hydrators for the skin.

 Scroll to Top